Creating a Comfortable Working Environment with Double Glazing

 Most people have now found a spare space in their house to work from.
 Some have even converted their garage or a spare room into an office.
 However, to make this a more suitable place to work, here are a few issues that need to resolve.

-Many of our customers prior to the installation of our replacement double glazing had developed sleeping issues.
+Many customers prior to the installation of replacement double glazing had developed sleeping issues.
 If your home is next to a busy Peterborough motorway or main road, the noise can be outrageous.
 One customer needed to sleep with the radio on to drum out the blare of the traffic.
 Lack of sleep during the night, then the distraction of traffic throughout the day can make it virtually impossible to work well from home.

 How does double glazing reduce noise?